dedis/popstellar/docs/messageData.md

 ```

 ## Answering the challenge request (federation#challenge)
-The server will provide his corresponding organizer with the requested challenge.
+Bob's server will provide him with the requested challenge.
 <details>
 <summary>
 💡 See an example